fiskaltrust/release-notes/README.md

 ## October 26, 2020

 ### Portal
-In this sprint, we worked in making the aggregated TAR export available in the Portal, which - together with the DSFinV-K export - enables our customers to get all audit-relevant data without requiring direct access to the POS System.
+In this sprint, we worked in making the aggregated TAR export available in the Portal, which - together with the DSFinV-K export - enables our customers to get all audit-relevant data without requiring direct access to the POS-System.
 Additionally, we greatly improved the subscription management, and are now displaying the expiration dates of TSEs.

 [Portal Sprint 85 Release Notes](portal/portal-sprint-85.md)